HannahHaensen/singleshotpose/README.md

 # SINGLESHOTPOSE

+This is an adapted version of [SINGLESHOTPOSE](https://github.com/microsoft/singleshotpose)

+- Tested on Windows 11
+- Pytorch 1.8.2
+- Cuda 11.1

+# Original README bellow:
 This is the development version of the code for the following paper:

 Bugra Tekin, Sudipta N. Sinha and Pascal Fua, "Real-Time Seamless Single Shot 6D Object Pose Prediction", CVPR 2018.